twbs/bootstrap/site/content/docs/5.2/getting-started/download.md

 Compile Bootstrap with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
 This option requires some additional tooling:

 - [Sass compiler]({{< docsref "/getting-started/contribute#sass" >}}) for compiling Sass source files into CSS files
-- [Autoprefixer](https://github.com/postcss/autoprefixer) for CSS vendor prefixing
+- [Autoprefixer](https://github.com/postcss/autoprefixer) has an [online version](https://goonlinetools.com/autoprefixer/) for CSS vendor prefixing.

 Should you require our full set of [build tools]({{< docsref "/getting-started/contribute#tooling-setup" >}}), they are included for developing Bootstrap and its docs, but they're likely unsuitable for your own purposes.